-When a family encounters aged care financials, the usual response is confusion and stress - the family is already under real emotional strain coping with an elderly relative who is physically frail or has cognitive decline - trying to understand the financials becomes difficult in this situation.
+When a family encounters aged care financials for the first time, the usual response is confusion and stress - the family is already under an emotional strain coping with an elderly relative who is physically frail or has cognitive decline - trying to understand the aged care financials becomes difficult in this situation.

-We have assisted many families to understand the way in which the aged care financials are calculated, their implications, and strategies that can be used to minimise the financial impact of moving into residential aged care.
+We help families to understand how the aged care financials are calculated, their implications, and strategies that can be used to minimise the financial impact of moving into residential aged care.

 The aged care fees to pay will depend on assets and income, which is assessed by the Department of Human Services or the Department of Veterans’ Affairs.
 You’ll need to know how much income you and your partner receive, and how much you and your partner own in assets.
 You can use the My Aged Care Income and Assets Checklist to make sure you’ve listed all of your income and assets.